-There are many reasons why this referendum (or legislation) will benefit this State.
+There are many reasons why this will benefit this State.
 However, its formal justification is based on the Congressional denial—in law or in principle—of the People’s constitutional rights under the Preamble and Article I Section 2 of the U.S. Constitution.